Skip to main content

 Moving Data Behind Logins

-The most notable being X's (formerly Twitter) decision to require a login to view tweets after their website was overloaded with scrapers in the aftermath of closing free access to the Twitter API.
+In 2023, X (formerly Twitter) followed in the footsteps of LinkedIn, Instagram, and Facebook, when decided to require a login to view tweets after their website was overloaded with scrapers in the aftermath of closing free access to the Twitter API.

 Varying Scraping Difficulty On The Same Website